SivaAnandan/ADP-to-AD-Emp-ID-Code/README.md

 # ADP-to-AD-Emp-ID-Code
-Email Id project code of HBS ADP to AD
+Employee Id project code of HBS ADP to AD